nucypher/nucypher/docs/source/demos/local_fleet_demo.rst

 1. Install Nucypher

-Acquire the nucypher application code and install the dependencies.
+Acquire the Nucypher application code and install the dependencies.
-For a full installation guide see the [NuCypher Installation Guide](/guides/installation_guide).
+For a full installation guide see the :doc:`/guides/installation_guide`.

 2. Run a Lonely Ursula